cboettig/ews-review/manuscript.md

 Indicators of CSD (variation, skewness, autocorrelation, and spatial correlation) increased prior to collapse of the population.

 CSD in the absence of bifurcations or regime shifts.
-(4)
+(IV)
 --------------------------------------------------------

 Critical slowing down may appear in systems without any bifurcations. @Kefi2012